flutter/website/src/docs/cookbook/navigation/returning-data.md

   );

   // After the Selection Screen returns a result, hide any previous snackbars
-  // and show the new result!
+  // and show the new result.
   Scaffold.of(context)
     ..removeCurrentSnackBar()
     ..showSnackBar(SnackBar(content: Text("$result")));